Azure/connectthedots/Devices/DirectlyConnectedDevices/NodeJS/BeagleBoneBlack/BeagleBone_Black_setup.md

-This document explains how to set up an Intel Edison board to send data to Azure Event Hub using the REST interface.
+This document explains how to set up a BeagleBone Black board to send data to Azure IoT services Hub using the REST interface.
 It assumes that you have the right tools installed and that you have cloned or downloaded the ConnectTheDots.io project on your machine.

 ##Hardware requirements ##